-My friend Melissa of Family Fun Canada recommended Serene Escapes for a massage in Calgary NW.
-Never mind the NW location, it’s her favourite day spa in Calgary and they offer an impressive range of services from mani-pedis to facials to waxing – in addition to massage.
-She particularly likes it because you can buy gift certificates at Costco and then use them for either services or product.
-(Melissa loves getting a discount on her Dermalogica skincare products.)
+My other friend Melissa, of Family Fun Canada, recommended Serene Escapes for a massage in Calgary.
+It’s her favourite day spa in Calgary and they offer an impressive range of services from mani-pedis to facials to waxing – in addition to massage, including Thai massage.

 I went because I heard their specialty is Thai massage.
 Serene Escapes has several certified RMTs who also are Thai practitioners.
 Thai massage is different for a few reasons.
 First, you put on Thai pyjamas and get your massage on a mattress on the floor.
 Heads up: These PJs are tricky and can be hard to tell the front from the back.
 Or maybe that was just me?